brunchstudio/pytvpaint/docs/usage/rendering.md

 | :-------------------------------------------- | :-------------------------------- |
 | range starts before the project's start frame | Renders all images in the project |
 | range ends after the project's end frame      | Renders all images in the project |

+!!!
+Warning

+    You might think that using invalid range is fine with `tv_project_save_sequence` since it stills renders all frames, but depending on the first frame provided to TVPaint you might end up with the wrong range in your file names,
+    Ex: a project with a range of (0-20) if rendered with a range (-1, 22) will output 21 frames all named incorrectly and starting at -1 instead of 0, si it is important to avoid invalid ranges as much as possible

 For a clip using `tv_save_sequence`